 Check out this popular audio interface here on Amazon.

 We’ve established the purpose of a headphone amp, so now it’s time to compare it to that of a preamp.
 This video explains the basics of a preamp very well.

 Preamps play a pivotal role in any live audio or recording setting.

-- These devices basically shape the sonic characteristics of a particular signal, boost it, refine it, and give it definition before the signal being amplified and outputted through speakers, monitors, or any other audio equipment.
+- These devices basically shape the sonic characteristics of a particular signal, boost it, refine it, and give it definition before the signal being amplified and output through speakers, monitors, or any other audio equipment.

-Sound pretty simple, doesn’t it?
+Sounds pretty simple, doesn’t it?
 In reality, preamps are quite complex devices.
 Not only do they perform the function of preparing the audio to be projected through an output, but they also offer parameters that can be used to adjust the tonal and dynamic characteristics of the sounds.

 That brings us to our next point of discussion.
 If all preamps perform the same basic function of boosting the signal to prepare it for speakers or monitors, is there any difference between the multitudes of preamps available on the market?